-Self-localization from S2G is directly addressed by GCN-based VPC.
-It takes a single-view image and predicts the place class.
-The GCN is the most popular approach to graph neural networks.
-It has been successfully used in various applications, including web-scale recommender systems \cite{gcn2}, and chemical reactivity \cite{gcn1}.
-In our recent study \cite{icra21takeda}, a GCN is trained as an image-sequence classifier and achieved the state-of-the-art VPR performance.
+Self-localization using Semantic Scene Graphs (S2Gs) is effectively addressed by Graph Convolutional Network (GCN)-based Visual Place Classifiers (VPCs).
+This approach takes a single-view image and predicts the place class.
+GCNs are a prominent type of graph neural network and have been successfully applied in various domains, including web-scale recommender systems \cite{gcn2} and chemical reactivity prediction \cite{gcn1}.
+In our recent study \cite{icra21takeda}, a GCN was trained as an image-sequence classifier and achieved state-of-the-art performance in Visual Place Recognition (VPR).

-For the definition of place classes, we follow the grid-based partitioning in \cite{ref1}.
-In the experimental environment, this yields 10$\times$10 grid cells and 100 place classes in total.
+For defining place classes, we follow the grid-based partitioning method described in \cite{ref1}.
+In the experimental environment, this method results in a 10$\times$10 grid, yielding a total of 100 place classes.

-In this study, we trained a GCN using the S2Gs as the training data.
-The graph convolution operation takes node $v_i$ in the graph and processes it in the following manner.
-First, it receives messages from nodes connected by the edge.
-The collected messages are then summed via the SUM function.
-The result is passed through a single-layer fully connected neural network followed by a nonlinear transformation for conversion into a new feature vector.
-In this study, we used the rectified linear unit (ReLU) operation as the nonlinear transformation.
-The process was applied to all the nodes in the graph in each iteration, yielding a new graph that had the same shape as the original graph but updated node features.
-The iterative process was repeated $L$ times, where $L$ represents the ID of the last GCN layer.
-After the graph node information obtained in this manner were averaged, the probability value vector of the prediction for the graph was obtained by applying the fully connected layer and the softmax function.
-For implementation, we used the deep graph library \cite{wang2019dgl} on the Pytorch backend.
+In this study, we trained a GCN using S2Gs as the training data.
+The graph convolution operation processes each node $v_i$ in the following manner.
+Initially, the node receives messages from its neighboring nodes connected by edges.
+These messages are aggregated by summing them via the SUM function.
+The aggregated result is then passed through a single-layer fully connected neural network, followed by a nonlinear transformation to generate a new feature vector.
+We used the rectified linear unit (ReLU) operation as the nonlinear transformation in this study.
+This process is applied to all nodes in the graph during each iteration, producing a new graph with updated node features while maintaining the original graph's structure.